Sharvil-Turbadkar/Astro-Analytica/README.md

 # Astro-Analytica
-## Forecasting outcomes and election polls using twitter sentimental analysis
+## Forecasting outcomes of election polls using twitter sentimental analysis

 We have collected our data using twitter premium functionalities